wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 {% include note.html content="To use a different summarization strategy, use the [`align()`](ts_align.html) function, with parameters specifying a 1-minute time window and your preferred summarization method, in your alert condition.
 See **Example 2** below." %}

+The examples given below assumes that the alert checking frequency is set to 1 minute.

 **Example 1**

 Suppose your alert condition is `ts(my.metric) > 4` and `my.metric` reports 5 data values (9,9,9,3,9) between 12:11:00pm and 12:11:59pm.
 The alert checking process: